Algorithmic Assistance with Recommendation-Dependent Preferences: Introduction

-Having shown how recommendation dependence affects the consequences and optimal design of recommendations, we discuss the gain of allowing the recommendation algorithm to strategically withhold information.
+Having shown how recommendation dependence affects the consequences and optimal design of recommendations, we discuss the benefits of allowing the algorithm to give a neutral ``don't know'' recommendation when the algorithm is unsure of the best decision.
 With recommendation-dependent preferences, adding a third option of not providing a recommendation at all has two distinct benefits.
-The first benefit is that it allows the transmission of additional information through the recommendation, signaling an intermediate probability of the bad outcome occurring.
-The second benefit is that not providing a recommendation in some cases also reduces the cost of recommendation dependence, and allows the decision-maker to take optimal decisions in this case.
-Specifically, we show that adding such an additional ``don't know'' level within our model improves decisions relatively more in a world with recommendation-dependent preferences than in a world where decision-makers' preferences are not affected by the algorithm.
+The first benefit is that it allows the transmission of additional information through the recommendation, signaling an intermediate probability of a bad outcome occurring.
+The second benefit is that not providing a recommendation in some cases also reduces the cost of recommendation dependence, and allows the agent to make optimal decisions in this case.
+Specifically, we show in a simple example that adding such an additional ``don't know'' level within our model can improve decisions relatively more in a world with recommendation-dependent preferences than in a world where the agent's preferences are not affected by the algorithm.

-As an extension, we also consider the case where the decision-maker and the algorithm designer have different preferences, in which case reference dependence turns into a feature that allows the designer to improve outcomes when recommendations are properly designed.
-This case captures a setting where the decision-maker takes overly risky decision without algorithmic advice, and recommendation-dependent preferences imply that proposing the safe option more often may address this misalignment in risk preferences.